arielsalminen/Remote-Preview/README.md

 Check out this [tutorial](http://coolestguyplanettech.com/downtown/install-and-configure-apache-mysql-php-and-phpmyadmin-osx-108-mountain-lion) on how to config Apache for OS X 10.8.

+## Chrome extension

+There's now an extension for Chrome, which, when turned on, auto sends every URL change to the controller (even the tab changes!).
+Right now you can install it by downloading this repository and dragging ‘extension.crx’ file to Chrome's extension settings page (remember to first turn on ‘developer mode’).

+Later on this extension will hopefully be available on Chrome Web Store for free.

 ## Browser support

-Current alpha version is tested to be working on at least following platforms:
+Current version is tested to be working on at least following platforms:

 * Android OS 2.1 - 4.1.2 (Default browser + Chrome)
 * Blackberry OS 7.0 (Default browser)